-90% of children in receipt of Pupil Premium had some academic intervention during the academic year.
+80% of children in receipt of Pupil Premium had some intervention during the academic year.
 Interventions in reading, mathematics and phonics were run for pupils identified by class teachers through question level analysis or teacher assessment.
 These were targeted, monitored and assessed half termly.
 Interventions were for pupils well below the expected standard; just below the expected standard but capable of reaching it; pupils at the expected standard but capable of working at greater depth.
+The remaining children in receipt of Pupil Premium benefited from additional staff reducing group sizes.